Get insider access

 31.42 dB

-The leakage performance is great.
-Leakage is mostly concentrated in the treble range, and escaping sound seems thin.
-If you like to listen to your audio at high volumes in a moderately noisy environment like an office, people may be able to hear some of it, but it shouldn't be too disruptive.
+They have a great leakage performance.
+It's mostly concentrated in the treble range, and escaping sound seems thin.
+If you like to listen to your audio at high volumes in a moderately noisy environment like an office, people nearby can hear some of it, but it's not too disruptive.

 Microphone